GaPhil/algorithms/3. Searching/README.md

 These implementations of `get()` and `put()` for the symbol-table API are characteristic recursive BST methods that also serve as models for several other implementations that we consider later.

+##### Analysis

-Search hits in a BST built from *n* random keys require ~ 2 ln *n* compares, on the average.
+Search hits in a BST built from *n* random keys require ~ 2 ln *n* (about 1.39 lg *n*) compares, on the average.
 The number of compares used for a search hit ending at a given node is 1 plus the depth.
 Adding the depths of all nodes, we get a quantity know as the *internal path length* of the tree.
-Insertions and search misses in a BST built from *n* random keys require ~ 2 ln *n* compares, on the average.
+Insertions and search misses in a BST built from *n* random keys require ~ 2 ln *n* (about 1.39 lg *n*) compares, on the average.
 Insertion and search misses take one more compare, on the average, than search hits.

+##### Order-based methods and deletion

 ```java
     public Key min() {